PACELab/Memcache-Simulation/README.md

-Various simulations to run trace files and log hit rate and other desired metric.
+Simulation framework to run trace files and log hit rate and other desired metrics.

 To use:
 Clone the project